Having trouble with your Pixel 2 or Pixel 2 XL? Here's where you start.

 Clicking noise in Pixel 2 earpiece

 One of the more peculiar issues on the Pixel 2 in particular is a reported "clicking" or "hissing" noise heard in the earpiece when making a call.
 It wasn't present on all calls or all phones, but it's happening on enough phones that Google has addressed the problem.
-According to Google it has rolled out a fix for the clicking sound with its November software update.
+According to Google it has rolled out a fix for the clicking sound.

 Previously, Google had indicating that turning off NFC would fix the problem temporarily, and though some have reported that this doesn't work, it may be worth a shot if you're still waiting for that November update.
 If the problem persists beyond that update, that points to a potential hardware problem and you may want to contact Google support and look for a replacement device if you're still within your return window.